rsksmart/devportal-1.0/content/rsk-devportal/guides/two-way-peg-app/index.md

 ---
 menu_order: 1100
 section_title: 2 Way Peg App
-menu_title: Table of Contents
+menu_title: Introduction
-title: "Table of Contents | 2 way peg app Documentation"
+title: "Introduction | 2 way peg app Documentation"
 description: "Welcome to the 2 way peg app documentation."
 tags: 2 way peg, powpeg, peg-in, peg-out, 2way-peg, bridge, rbtc, btc, rootstock, testnet, mainnet, guide, setup, integrate, use
 layout: rsk
 ---

 ![2 way peg app banner](/assets/img/guides/two-way-peg-app/banner.jpg)

+The [2 way peg](https://app.2wp.rootstock.io/) is a protocol that converts BTC to RBTC and vice versa.
+It is secured by the [powpeg](/rsk/architecture/powpeg/), which is a unique 2-way peg system that secures the locked bitcoins with the same Bitcoin hashrate that establishes consensus.
+See the history of the [Powpeg](/rsk/architecture/powpeg/).

+To get started, see below for how to perform a **peg-in (BTC - RBTC)** or **peg-out (RBTC - BTC)** using the 2 way peg app.

 <div class="row features-list">
     <li class="col-xl-6 col-md-6">